iturdikulov/notes/research/python.org-Python_tutorial.md

 In this section described when Python usable.
 For example scripting, simple GUI, etc.

-Also described strong points of Python, such as rapid development, interactive, integration, batteries-included, etc.
+Also described strong points of Python, such as rapid development, interactivity, simple integration, batteries-included, etc.

-Moreover, are given difference between Python and other languages, such as C, C++, Java, etc.
+ given difference between Python and other languages, such as C, C++, Java, etc.

 # [2.
 Using the Python Interpreter](https://docs.python.org/3/tutorial/interpreter.html)